matus-barta/personal-web/blogposts/simple-nodejs-project.md

 #### app.ts

-In `app.ts` we initialize the Express.JS HTTP server, set it up to use JSON middleware and our routes.
-Other than that we load server settings from environment variables.
+In `app.ts` we initialize the Express.js HTTP server, we set it up to use JSON middleware and our routes defined in `routes.ts`.
+Other than, we load the server settings from environment variables.

 ```ts
 // loading the config variables for server and routes config